 the oil regularly after about 15000 km

-This has caused problems in the past.
-Just stick with regular oil of
+caused problems in the past.
+Just stick with conventional mineral oil

-transmissions and differentials.
-In many vehicles, the transmission
+transmissions and differentials (GL4).
+In many vehicles, the

-and the differential are separate units.
-The pressure between the
+transmission and the differential are separate units.
+The pressure

-gears in a regular transmission without a differential built in is
+between the gears in a regular transmission without a differential

-normal.
+built in is not too high.
 So regular gear oil will do the job here.
-In the differential
+In

-however, the pressure between the gears is extremely high.
-In regular
+the differential however, the pressure between the gears is extremely

-gear-oil, the molecules would just break apart under his pressure.
+high.
+In regular gear-oil, the molecules would just break apart under

-This is why the oil for the differential is of a higher grade.
+his pressure.
+This is why the oil for the differential is of a higher

 In the 2CV transmission, the differential is integrated.
 Both sides